Sun-in-VR/virtual-additions/README.md

 Many of the mechanics found in this mod are based on those found in some other mods throughout the game's history, but redone in a way that, to me, feels closer to how those mechanics would be implemented into the vanilla game.

+## Downloads

-[Downloads can be found on Modrinth][https://modrinth.com/mod/virtual-additions "Virtual Additions on Modrinth"].
-Snapshot versions need to be built from sources.
+[Downloads can be found on Modrinth.](https://modrinth.com/mod/virtual-additions/versions "Virtual Additions on Modrinth") Snapshot versions need to be built from sources.